 However, not all children may show these symptoms, as the impact often varies depending on individual factors.

-For a different perspective, AltCoin Desk reached out to a professional parent to understand their views on social media’s influence on children.
+For a different perspective, AltCoin Desk reached out to professional parents to understand their views on social media’s influence on children.
 We asked whether social media apps are designed to keep kids engaged for extended periods.

-Replying to this, a parent said that social media platforms are designed to maximize user engagement through endless scrolling, maintaining streaks, and other reward systems.
+Replying to this, a parent and former medical practitioner said that social media platforms are designed to maximize user engagement through endless scrolling, maintaining streaks, and other reward systems.

 While tech companies should not be fully held accountable, they do have a significant responsibility in ensuring safety by design and abiding by legislation.
 “Other stakeholders like parents, schools ( education on digital safety), and governments ( legislation), should also bear responsibility”, added the parent.